 Silvester Traditions in Munich

-If you are brave enough to hit the town on Silvester in Munich friends often exchange good luck charms such as four-leaf clovers and horseshoes, so if you’re looking for a nice gift for the host of your party bring a good luck charm and a nice bottle of wine.
+If you are brave enough to hit the town on Silvester in Munich, friends often exchange good luck charms such as four-leaf clovers and horseshoes.
+If you’ve been invited into a person’s home for a house party, it is appropriate to bring a small gift.
+I would suggest a good luck charm (NO RABBIT FEET PLEASE) and a nice bottle of wine.

 Where to Watch Fireworks in Munich